sumon05/deploying_website/README.md

 # deploying_website
-This is a demo for deploying a website
+This is a demo for deploying a website.
+It is basically to setup process of a developer environment